ADAM GRIMM | NEURO COACH

 Nervous System Stabilization

-First four to six weeks.
+The first four to six weeks.
 We work the dysregulation directly.
-Sleep architecture, breath protocols, vagal-tone practices, daily regulation work.
+Sleep architecture, breath protocols, vagal tone practices, daily regulation work.
 Get the system off the floor before we attempt anything more structural.

 PHASE 02